 Boulder Street Wise Self-Guided Mural Tour

 Street Wise Boulder is an annual ARTivism mural festival in the streets of Boulder, Colorado.
-Their mission is to amplify artist voices and use the power of public art as a means to connect, spark change, and build empathy within the community.
-Street Wise artists are driven by social activism, and use their murals as a tool for connection.
-Take your own self-guided mural tour – map provided here.
+Its mission is to amplify artist voices and use the power of public art as a means to connect, spark change, and build empathy within the community.
+Street Wise artists are driven by social activism and use their murals as a tool for connection.
+Take your own self-guided mural tour – the map is provided here.
 To make a donation, click here.

 Boulder Museum of Contemporary Art

 Throughout its history, the Boulder Museum of Contemporary Art has been a vibrant cultural cornerstone in its community.
 Each year, the museum presents an ambitious exhibition schedule and an innovative series of educational programs for audiences of all ages and interests.
 By welcoming diverse aesthetics and perspectives, BMoCA provides an open forum for dialogue and an investigation of contemporary art through the creative expression of ideas.
 Admission is only $2.
 More info and current exhibits here.

 First Friday is a FREE self-guided tour of artists’ studios and creative businesses in the NoBo Art District.
 Meet painters, sculptors, photographers, designers, and other artists along your stroll through the area.
 Featuring live music, demos, and special activities in many locations.
 Located along Broadway from Pine Street to Highway 36.
 Follow the colorful flags to find surprises around every corner.
 First Friday runs from 6:00 to 9:00 PM on the first Friday of the month.
 Please note that many locations have other opening and closing times, see the map or list to check the exact times.
 Details at NoBoArtDistrict.org.